pourmand1376/obsidian-custom-font/README.md

 # Obsidian Custom Font Plugin

-Here is an improved description for the plugin:

 Spice up your Obsidian notes with custom fonts!
 This handy plugin lets you easily use any font in your vault.

+## Compatibility

+This plugin leverages base64 encoding to ensure maximum compatibility across platforms.
+The chosen font will work on all operating systems (Windows, MacOS, Linux, Android and IOS).

+So no matter what device you use Obsidian on, you can customize your notes with unique font styles!
+This way you won't event need to install the font on your operating system.

 ## To get started

 - Add your font files (.woff, .ttf and .woff2) to the `.obsidian/fonts` folder in your vault.
-We create that folder automatically when you load plugin.
 - Open the plugin settings and choose your desired font from the dropdown menu.
 - The selected font will now be applied across your entire vault.
 You can switch fonts anytime.